Skynet (satellite): History

 Skynet 1A was the first military satellite in geostationary orbit, in 1969.
 The Royal Air Force displayed a model of the Skynet satellite on the children's television show Blue Peter in 1969, the show also described the new British satellite control centre at RAF Oakhanger.

 The Skynet satellites provided secure and encrypted facilities, though expensively, for the British armed forces and intelligence agencies.
 It enables an important sovereign command and control service.
 The largest user of the Skynet satellites during the Cold War was the Government Communications Headquarters (GCHQ), who were responsible for over 80% of traffic at some locations such as Cyprus.
 Despite the enormous communications capability of Skynet, GCHQ still found the capacity provided by Skynet to be inadequate.
 In 1972, GCHQ was still the satellite's largest funder, and argued for the purchase of an American built Type-777 (DSCS II) satellite instead.
 GCHQ would later plan their own secret signals intelligence satellite, Zircon, which was subsequently cancelled.
 The circumstances around the reporting of Zircon's existence would become known as the Zircon affair.

-Skynet has had throughout all its models a good degree of interoperability with U.S. and NATO military communications satellites and ground stations.
+Throughout its models, Skynet has interoperated with U.S. and NATO military communications satellites and ground stations.

 In 2010, the Civil Contingencies Secretariat of the Cabinet Office launched the High Integrity Telecommunications System, a satellite-based emergency communications service based on Skynet, for use by UK police and other emergency services, primarily for use at Strategic Command Centres and at major events and emergencies.
 It replaced the earlier Emergency Communications Network.

 In 2021 UK Space Command was created, which when fully operational will take over responsibility for Skynet from Strategic Command (previously known as Joint Forces Command), likely in 2023.
 In October 2025, commander of UK Space Command Major General Paul Tedman said that Russia was attempting to jam Skynet satellites on a weekly basis, and was collecting information about them.
 He added that as part of the joint Operation Olympic Defender, a US satellite, likely from the Geosynchronous Space Situational Awareness Program, was moved in September 2025 to inspect and confirm Skynet 5A was operating correctly.